-A dhara pot made of copper/ wood/ earthen material is a vessel of about 2 ½ liter or more capacity with a five-inch mouth and a hole sized about little finger to let down the stream of oil.
-Screw cap is attached near the hole to control the flow of the oil.
+A dhara pot made of copper/ wood/ earthen material is a vessel of about 2 ½ liters or more capacity with a five-inch mouth and a little finger sized hole to let down the stream of oil.
+The screw cap is attached near the hole to control the flow of the oil.
 A cotton wick is inserted in the hole to drop the oil rhythmically on the center of the forehead.
 The dhara pot is attached to the dhara stand and the adjustment is made such that the wick is about two inches above the forehead of the person.
 Later the vessel is filled with warm oil or medicated liquid and it is poured in a slow continuous rhythmic pattern from the center to the sides of the forehead.
 The oil that is collected at the bottom of the table in a vessel is warmed while reusing it.
-Duration of Shirodhara ranges from 45 minutes to 1 ½ hours.
+Duration of Shirodhara ranges from 45 -90 minutes.

 Benefits of Shirodhara are many.
 It is most beneficial in head and neck disorders.
-In today’s world where there is a lot of stress, anxiety, fatigue and hypertension Shirodhara combats these symptoms and relieves them.
-It is beneficial in tension, worry, fear, headache and depression.
-Not to forget hair fall and pre-mature graying of hair Shirodhara is the answer.
+In today’s world where there is a lot of stress, anxiety, fatigue, and hypertension Shirodhara combats these symptoms and relieves them.
+It is beneficial in tension, worry, fear, headache, and depression.
+Not to forget hair fall and premature graying of hair Shirodhara is the answer.
 It is one of the best treatments in paralysis, facial palsy and drooping of eyelids.
-For those suffering from insomnia or sleeplessness Shirodhara gives a sound sleep that is most refreshing.
+For those suffering from insomnia or sleeplessness, Shirodhara gives a sound sleep that is most refreshing.
 It is total body and mind rejuvenation.
-It activates the pituitary gland, regulates mood swing, improves concentration and memory and improves perception of sense organs.
+It activates the pituitary gland, regulates mood swing, improves concentration and memory and improves the perception of sense organs.

 Bala taila, Ksheerabala taila, Dhanwantharam taila, Triphaladi taila, Chandanabalalakshadi taila, Karpasahasthyadi taila, Neelibhringaraja taila, Yashtimadhutaila, Tila taila, takra/ buttermilk, medicated milk are some of the commonly used oils and liquids in Shirodhara.

 Though the list of benefits of Shirodhara is endless yet there are a few contraindications.
-This therapy is not advised in pregnancy, for those who have had a recent head and neck injury, in fever and chill, alcoholism, low blood pressure and for those who have brain tumor.
+This therapy is not advised in pregnancy, for those who have had a recent head and neck injury, in fever and chill, alcoholism, low blood pressure and for those who are suffering from brain tumor.

 Things to keep in mind if you are taking Shirodhara treatment: